Wah Yan College, Hong Kong: Houses

 Students entering the school are each allocated permanently into one of the four houses, based on which class the student is allocated to.
-Loyola house members are assigned to class 1W, Kostka house members to 1Y, Xavier members to 1H, and Berchmans to 1K.
+Loyola house members are assigned to class 1W, Kostka house members to 1Y, Gonzaga members to 1C, Xavier members to 1H, and Berchmans to 1K.
 Students are mixed up into different classes the following year.

 Students' awards

 Prizes are awarded to the top 2 or 3 students in each form.
 Separate awards are given to students in both science and arts streams.
 There are also prizes for students who achieved the best result in each subject in the HKDSE as well as languages.

 The Wah Yan College Alumni Association also offer students and graduates scholarships for local or overseas studies.

 Since 2011, 3 secondary 5 students are elected Students of the Year annually.
 One of them will also be selected as the Student Ambassador who will visit an overseas chapter of the Alumni Association together with the representative from Wah Yan College Kowloon during the summer vacation preceding secondary 6.
 Until 2011, secondary 6 students competed for the award.
 In 2011, 3 secondary 5 students taking the first HKDSE and 3 secondary 6 students sitting the last HKALE in 2012 were elected students of the year and one from each group was chosen as the Ambassador.

 Notable past winners include Godfrey Lam, currently a Judge of the Court of First Instance of the Hong Kong High Court, and Godwin Leung, a prominent cardiologist in Hong Kong.

 To date, 5 students have been awarded the Hong Kong Outstanding Students Awards.